Danielle Panabaker: Charity work

-Panabaker volunteers for multiple organizations including the Art of Elysium, Unicef, and Young Storytellers Foundation.
+Panabaker volunteers for multiple organizations including the Art of Elysium, UNICEF, and Young Storytellers Foundation.
 In May and June 2019, Panabaker, DC Comics co-publisher Jim Lee, writer Tom King, and fellow CW series actresses Nafessa Williams and Candice Patton toured five U.S. military bases in Kuwait with the United Service Organizations (USO), where they visited the approximately 12,000 U.S. military personnel stationed in that country as part of DC's 80th anniversary of Batman celebration.

 Personal life

-In July 2016, Panabaker announced that she was engaged to her longtime boyfriend Hayes Robbins, and they married on June 24, 2017, They have two children, one born in 2020 and another born in 2022.
+In July 2016, Panabaker announced that she was engaged to her longtime boyfriend, entertainment attorney Hayes Robbins, and they married on June 24, 2017.
+They have two children, born in 2020 and 2022.